NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 - `konferanse` (conference)
 - `standardtittel`  (uniform title  e.g., treaty, contract).

-When using an authority register, the publisher’s full name should also be provided.
+When using an authority file, the publisher’s full name should also be provided.

 Explanation of *authority* information: